 Samuel was born in 1897 to John and Mary Marks at St.Stephens, Launceston.
 His Father was a Wood Ranger (Woodman).
 They moved to Hurdon Down in 1901 where the family settled.
 By 1911 Samuel was joined by 4 Brothers and 1 Sister.

 He enlisted with Devonshire’s at first (3rd Devon Bte 4th Wessex Bde) at Tavistock in 1914 but had transferred to the Royal Field Artillery by 1916 as a Driver (Regimental No 1300).
 He was injured during an accident and died of his wounds on the 24th August 1916 at Salonika, Greece.
-And is buried at the MIKRA BRITISH CEMETERY, KALAMARIA, Grave ref 1666.
+And was interred at the Mirka British Cemetery, Kalamaria, Grave ref 1666.
 He is commemorated on the Lewannick War Memorial and Launceston War Memorial.

-Sydney was born in 1895 at Trewinnoe Farm, Lewannick.
-It appears that he could have been orphaned as he was living with Francis and Susan Mitchell at Millpool fram, Linkinhorne from the age of 5 onwards.
+Sydney was born in 1895 at Trewinnoe Farm, Lewannick to John Henry and Hannah Perry. from the age of 5 he was living with Francis and Susan Mitchell at Millpool fram, Linkinhorne.
 He enlisted with the Duke of Cornwalls Light Infantry as a Private (Regimental No. 17268) serving with the 1st Battalion.
-H e died of his wounds sustained in the Battle of the Somme, possibly during the Attack on High Wood on July 21st, 1916 at the age of 21.
+He died of his wounds sustained in the Battle of the Somme, possibly during the Attack on High Wood on July 21st, 1916 at the age of 21.
 He was interred at the Heilly Station Cemetery, Plot 2, Row C, Grave 22.
 He is commemorated on the Lewannick War Memorial.
 At the time of his death his parents were living at Smith’s Court, Higher Lux St., Liskeard.

 William was born in 1896 to John and Eliza Rowe at Lowednack, St. Ives.
 His father was a farmer living at Dingleys farm, Lewannick before moving to Medrow at Polyphant.
 On leaving school William worked at home with his father.
 He enlisted with the Oxford & Bucks Light Infantry as a Private (Regimental No. 266915) serving with the 1/1st Bucks Battalion.
 He embarked for France on the 13th of August 1915 and was wounded in battle 10 days later.
 He recovered but and returned to the front at the Battle of the Somme but was reported as missing eventually being confirmed as being killed in action during the Battle of Pozieres Ridge (which was the official name given to fighting between the River Ancre and the village of Bazentin le Petit, with the village of Pozières in the centre of the line) on Wednesday August 23rd, 1916.
 His body was never identified but his name is commemorated on the Thiepval memorial, Pier and Face 10 A and 10.
 He is commemorated on the Lewannick War Memorial.

 Lewannick’s Fallen from World War Two